cisco/mindmeld/source/userguide/nlp.rst

 Building models incrementally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :meth:`NaturalLanguageProcessor.build` method by default retrains all NLP models from scratch.
 In most cases, however, you may just be modifying the configuration, training data, or resources (like gazetteers) of certain specific models within the NLP pipeline.
-In such cases, Workbench can intelligently retrain only those models whose dependencies have changed and simply reuse the previous models for the ones that haven't.
+In such cases, MindMeld can intelligently retrain only those models whose dependencies have changed and simply reuse the previous models for the ones that haven't.
 To do so, set the :data:`incremental` parameter of the :meth:`build` method to ``True``.

 .. code:: python